 4. Fans are insular

-Obviously this is quite a big sweeping statement, but stick with me
+Obviously, this is also quite a big sweeping statement but stick with me.

 As we’ve already figured out, the J-Pop music industry was specifically catered to Japanese people.

-And it’s an industry that’s probably far bigger than realise with over 3,000 idol groups currently active, each one of them fighting for devout Japanese fans attention.
+And it’s an industry that’s probably far bigger than we realize with over 3,000 idol groups currently active, each one of them fighting for devout Japanese fans’ attention.

 Couple this with the increasing competition from newly emerging groups, and you’ve got yourself a country that’s fighting with itself to determine the most popular group.